skytable/docs/docs/protocol/skyhash.md

 Skyhash uses a query/response action just like HTTP's request/response action &mdash;
 clients send queries while the server sends responses.
 All the bytes sent by a client to a server is called a _Query Packet_ while all the bytes sent by the server in response to this is called the _Response packet_.

+There are different kinds of queries:
+- **Simple queries**: These queries just have one action in the query packet, and hence, have just one response in the response packet
+- **Pipeline queries**: These queries carry multiple actions in the query pakcet and hence their response packet also contains multiple responses.
+You can read more about querying [here](../actions-overview).

-Irrespective of the action type, all these packets are made of a metaframe and a dataframe.
+Irrespective of the query type, all these packets are made of a metaframe and a dataframe.

 ### The Metaframe